pytorch/PiPPy/README.md

     submod_1 = self.submod_1(getitem, getitem_2);  getitem = getitem_2 = None
     submod_2 = self.submod_2(submod_1, getitem_1);  submod_1 = getitem_1 = None
     return submod_2
-"""
 ```

 There are a few things to note about the above example:

 1. We use `IR.pipe_split` to explicitly demarcate within the code where we want pipeline boundaries to be. `from_tracing` will collect all data dependencies across these calls to `pipe_split` and emit corresponding data dependencies in the pipeline graph.
-    * Note that `IR.PipeSplitWrapper` and `IR.annotate_split_points` can be used to unintrusively specify split points at the beginning or end of execution of any Module
-    in the module hierarchy
+    * Note that `IR.PipeSplitWrapper` and `IR.annotate_split_points` can be used to unintrusively specify split points at the beginning or end of execution of any Module in the module hierarchy
 2. Note the `skip_connection` value in the original program. `from_tracing` will correctly detect the usage of this value in non-adjacent pipeline stages and emit a connection in the top-level graph to forward this dependency from stage 0 to 2.
 3. Notice that `self.mm_param` is used both in pipeline stage 0 and pipeline stage 1.
-Since we have specified `MultiUseParameterConfig.TRANSMIT` as the `multi_use_param_spec` argument to `from_tracing`, the system will emit code that will keep `mm_param` resident on stage 0 and transmit that value for use within stage 1. `multi_use_param_spec` can also be specified as a dictionary mapping parameter qualified names to a `MultiUseParameterConfig` value (one of `TRANSMIT` or `REPLICATE`) or it can be left as None to specify the default behavior (`TRANSMIT`) for all shared parameter.
+Since we have specified `MultiUseParameterConfig.TRANSMIT` as the `multi_use_param_spec` argument to `from_tracing`, the system will emit code that will keep `mm_param` resident on stage 0 and transmit that value for use within stage 1. `multi_use_param_spec` can also be specified as a dictionary mapping parameter qualified names to a `MultiUseParameterConfig` value (one of `TRANSMIT` or `REPLICATE`) or it can be left as `None` to specify the default behavior (`TRANSMIT`) for all shared parameters.
 We will discuss replication in the following section.

 Multi-use parameters can also be replicated.
 That is, each pipeline stage that uses a replicated parameter will have its own copy of the parameter and the system will record information about this replication such that the runtime can insert the proper synchronization operations upon update of these parameters.
 For example, let us rerun the above example with `multi_use_param_spec=MultiUseParameterConfig.REPLICATE`: